How The Master Trust Bank of Japan reduced manual workload by 75% with Rossum

 “With Rossum, we see impact early on: from reducing overhead costs to increasing the speed of commercial transactions and significantly reducing the risk of exposure.
 The solution has a positive influence on both internal users and our clients”

-Ryo Kawaguchi, Assistant Manager at Master Trust Bank of Japan
+Ryo Kawaguchi, Manager at Master Trust Bank of Japan

 Rossum deployed its dedicated AI engine to train an extraction model to streamline and automate the processing of the account statements.